GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ![results](results.png)

-Here, "Message 2", "Message 3", and "Message 4" have the same key "456", so only the first of them "Message 2" has passed through the pipeline and arrived in your application.
+Here, "Message 2", "Message 3", and "Message 4" have the same key "456", only the first of them "Message 2" has passed all the way through the pipeline and arrived in your application.

 ## Cleanup
 1. Use `Ctrl+C` to stop the Spring Boot application and the Dataflow.